CheatingBoy6890/Open-Lasertag-System-Tagger/README.md

 This is the repository for the taggers of the system. here you'll find all the neccessary files on how to build a tagger your self.

+ **The instructions on building can be found in the <a href="https://github.com/CheatingBoy6890/Open-Lasertag-System-Tagger/tree/main/Hardware">Hardware folder</a>**

 **What you'll need:**

  - A 3D-printer capable of printing 20cmx20cm